HengHuH/config/README.md

 # Config

-Persional shell configs for HengHuH，using Powershell on Windows，zsh on Linux or Mac
+HengHuH's Persional shell configs，using Powershell on Windows，zsh on Linux or Mac.

 ## Dependency